htcondor/htcondor/docs/grid-computing/grid-universe.rst

 that service is suspended until a subsequent special attempt succeeds.
 The jobs using that service do not go on hold.
-To place jobs on hold when their service becomes unavailable, set configuration variable ``EC2_RESOURCE_TIMEOUT`` to the number of seconds to delay before placing the job on hold.
+To place jobs on hold when their service becomes unavailable, set configuration variable ``EC2_RESOURCE_TIMEOUT`` :index:`EC2_RESOURCE_TIMEOUT<single: EC2_RESOURCE_TIMEOUT>` to the number of seconds to delay before placing the job on hold.
 The default value of -1 for this variable implements an infinite delay, such that the job is never placed on hold.
-When setting this value, consider the value of configuration variable ``GRIDMANAGER_RESOURCE_PROBE_INTERVAL`` , which sets the number of seconds that HTCondor will wait after each special contact attempt before trying again.
+When setting this value, consider the value of configuration variable ``GRIDMANAGER_RESOURCE_PROBE_INTERVAL`` :index:`GRIDMANAGER_RESOURCE_PROBE_INTERVAL<single: GRIDMANAGER_RESOURCE_PROBE_INTERVAL>`, which sets the number of seconds that HTCondor will wait after each special contact attempt before trying again.

 By default, the EC2 GAHP enforces a 100 millisecond interval between requests to the same service.
 This helps ensure reliable service.
 You